 Has a sentence length of 5-6 words

 Defines objects by their use and what objects are made of

 Apraxia of speech is a motor planning disorder.
 This means body movements needed for speech are interrupted on their pathway from the brain to the mouth, making it difficult to accurately produce speech sounds.
 There are two types of apraxia: childhood apraxia of speech (CAS) and acquired apraxia of speech (AOS).
 CAS refers exclusively to apraxia diagnosed in childhood.
 AOS can occur when the brain experiences trauma such as a stroke or TBI.
-At Colorado Springs Therapy Center we focus on research proven methods of treating apraxia.
+At Colorado Springs Therapy Center we focus on research proven apraxia treatment methods.
 We provide frequent and intensive therapy that focuses on planning, sequencing, and coordinating muscle movements to produce speech.
 We implement positive and encouraging support and integrate naturalistic speech with specific therapy trials.

 A traumatic brain injury (TBI) is an injury to the brain resulting from a blow or jolt to the head.
 Complications resulting from TBIs vary on a case by case basis.
 Their severity and longevity depend on how the TBI was acquired (i.e. car accident vs. sports-related concussions).
 At Colorado Springs Therapy Center we work with clients with mild to severe traumatic brain injuries.
 Therapy looks different depending on the stage of recovery each client is in, but all therapy is geared toward creating improved communicative functioning and increasing independence.